bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ##### Accuracy image:
 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image15%20-%20test5%20accuracy.png?raw=true)]()

-##### Conclussions:
+##### Conclusions:
-The configuration with this lr solves our previous test problem and now we arribe to the minimum loss easely.
+The configuration with this learning rate solves our previous test problem and now we arrive to the minimum loss easily.
 The bad point is that we continue having overfit.

 ### TEST 6: